-Hydro has the ambition of reducing GHG emissions by 30% compared to 2020, by greener sourcing and greener production.
+Official commitment Hydro has the ambition of reducing GHG emissions by 30% compared to 2020 and a vision of carbon-free production by 2050.
 Our low-carbon and circular products help our customers to reduce their emissions.
 Climate action has been a priority for Hydro for decades.
 We have built a pilot plant in Karmøy, Norway, with the world's most energy- and climate- efficient aluminium smelter technology.
 Over the last years, we have increased production in areas with renewable power sources and have entered several long-term wind power contracts.
-Today, 70% of our metal production is based on renewable power.
+Today, 75% of our metal production is based on renewable energy, a main contributor in reducing emissions.
 Hydro is also an active member of the Aluminium Stewardship Initiative (ASI), a global, non-profit standards setting organization, working toward responsible production, sourcing and stewardship of aluminium.
 Hydro is ASI certified throughout the entire value chain.

-Hydro REDUXA and Hydro CIRCAL are low-carbon circular products, certified by independent verifiers, and covering emissions along the entire value chain.

-Hydro REDUXA is low-carbon aluminium having a footprint of 4.0 kg CO_2 per kg of aluminium - which is less than a quarter of the global average.
+Lighthouse initiative To help greener demand, Hydro has developed Hydro REDUXA and Hydro CIRCAL low-carbon circular products, certified by independent verifiers, and covering emissions along the entire value chain.
+A blockchain solution is being explored to help customers making informed decisions.
+Hydro REDUXA is low-carbon aluminium having a footprint of 4.0 kg CO2 per kg of aluminium - which is less than a quarter of the global average.
 Using renewable energy from hydropower, wind and solar, we can produce cleaner aluminium than ever before.
 Hydro CIRCAL is recycled aluminium made with a minimum of 75% recycled, postconsumer scrap.
 Remelting aluminium requires only 5% of the energy needed to produce the primary metal.
-Therefore, the higher the recycled content of postconsumer scrap, the better it is for the environment, while maintaining highquality aluminium.
-More than 100 large building projects globally are underway with Hydro CIRCAL low-carbon aluminium, only a year after the launch.

-Rolls-Royce wants to play a leading role in enabling the sectors in which it operates to reach net zero carbon by 2050
+Therefore, the higher the recycled content of postconsumer scrap, the better it is for the environment while maintaining highquality aluminium.
+More than 100 large building projects globally have used Hydro CIRCAL low-carbon aluminium, and there are many more to come.
+Case Study Rolls-Royce wants to play a leading role in enabling the sectors in which it operates to reach net zero carbon by 2050 involved in the project.

+Lighthouse initiative power plants.

+The MethQuest project, funded by the

+German Federal Ministry of Economics and

+Technology, is investigating and developing

+how methane and renewable energies can

+be efficiently generated and used in mobile

+applications, such as ships, or stationary

+applications, such as combined heat and

+Power Systems, a further 26 partners from

+research, industry and the energy sector are

+Under the leadership of Rolls-Royce

+Rolls-Royce Power Systems, with its

+expertise in high-speed and dynamically

+the MethMare network, which deals with

+propulsion systems for ships using fuels

+A separate project MethPower, investigates

+power plants, which are operated with the

+e-fuels methane, hydrogen and methanol.

+The MethGrid network is investigating how

+heat, electricity and gas can be intelligently

+new engine concepts for combined heat and

+from renewable energy sources.

+networked locally via microgrids.